Financial Aid & Scholarships

 Appeals of Ineligibility Due to Nonsatisfactory Academic Progress

-Students who appeal their ineligibility due to not making satisfactory academic progress have the right to have their situation reviewed by the Office of Financial Aid.
+Students who appeal their ineligibility due to not making satisfactory academic progress have the right to have their situation reviewed by the Financial Aid Office.
 Approval of a student’s financial aid appeal will be based on extenuating circumstances outside the normal school activities that have an impact on the student’s ability to achieve the minimum standards of satisfactory academic progress.
 Cases to consider may fall into the following categories:

 - Student’s family member dies.